 Maybe you want to sell products, trip planning services or your very best travel photos.
 Businesses and leisure travelers pay me to organize their trips because I help them get great bang for their buck.
 If you offer great value to people, they’ll become repeat clients.

 You could run niche tours in your town if the opportunity is there.
-A couple years ago I ran a specialty Belgium and Netherlands Tour.
+A couple years ago I ran a special Belgium and Netherlands Tour.
 We previously lived in Amsterdam for three years and frequently visit Belgium, so I guided a small group to some lesser known gems.
 The tour was a lot of work putting together and selling.
 But asides from sales, it was good marketing and general life experience.
-If you’re a talented photographer, photo tours are becoming more and more popular as social media continues to explode.
+If you’re a talented photographer, photo tours are becoming increasingly popular as social media continues to explode.

 Sponsored Content: How to Make Money off a Travel Blog

 After you’ve been up and running awhile, you’ll get more sponsored content opportunities emailed straight to you.
-Some of them are good and some are lousy.
+Some of them are good and some are bad for a variety of reasons.
 If they aren’t a good fit for your brand you shouldn’t take them.
 If you really need the cash, try and earn it another way.
-Giving publicity to lousy products and services is a hit to your credibility.
-In the long run, you’ll lose more than you gain from that.
+Giving publicity to bad products and services is a hit to your credibility and you will lose the trust of your audience.
+So in the long run, you’ll lose more than you gain from that.

 Be sure to have professional business cards, a 10 second elevator pitch and a clear objective.
 Attend to learn as much as you attend to network.
 Bring copies of your media kit to give to people you really want to work with.
 This way they can associate a human interaction with numbers.